bn-l/GithubExtractor/docs/api/GithubExtractor/classes/GithubExtractor.md

 #### Example

+Basic usage:
 ```typescript
 await ghe.downloadTo({ dest: "some/path" });
 ```
-Using `selectedPaths`:
+To only download some paths: \
-Downloads only the paths in the repo specified.
-Do not prefix with repo name.
-It will stop downloading once it has the file.
-This can make getting a single file from a large repo very fast.
+Do not prefix path with repo name.
+It will stop downloading once it has the file (this can make getting a single file from a large repo very fast).

 ```typescript
 // Save just `boo.jpg`: